WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 This API is available from same-origin frames within the initial rendered ad document and across subsequent same-origin navigations, but it's no longer available after cross-origin navigations or in cross-origin subframes.
 (For this API, for chains of redirects, the requestor is considered same-origin with the target only if it is same-origin with all redirect URLs in the chain.)
 This way, the ad may redirect itself without losing access to reporting, but other sites can't send spurious reports.

 The browser processes the beacon by sending an HTTP POST request, like the existing [navigator.sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon).
+The POST is sent immediately but asynchronously to avoid blocking other actions.

 ### Parameters